nghuixin/average-min-max-temperature-scatterplot/README.md

 ## Features
+Data is stored in a Google Cloud Storage Bucket and accessed via a URL.
 - **Scatter plot**: x = weekly mean TMIN, y = weekly mean TMAX; color = `plot_status`, which indicates if there was at least 6  `n_obs` to be considered as `valid_data`, where at least 6 data points were used to calculate the average temperature.
 - **Axis titles**: values are **tenths of degrees Celsius** (see plot labels).
 - **Fixed axes for the selected year**: x/y ranges use min/max over **all plottable points for that year** (all seasons), so changing season or the display cap does not rescale the axes.